Robin has been a writer for over 10 years and travels extensively with her puggle, Lucy.

 Just remember that in our current travel climate, airports are no place to get irate, so be as prepared and calm as possible.
 Your pooch will follow your lead with mellow, non-disruptive behavior.

 Changing to Bulkhead Seating

 If you do have an allowed service dog, you may want some extra legroom to accommodate her.
 After I have made my reservation online and chosen my seats, I then call the airline directly (even if the flight was booked through a broker (for example, Travelocity).
 I ask to speak to a supervisor and explain that I will be bringing a service dog.
 In my experience, the airline supervisor changes my seats to bulkhead seating and e-mails a confirmation of the seat changes.
 I have only experienced very nice, well-trained supervisors.

-Due to change of airplanes on one trip, I did end up in a non-bulkhead window seat.
+Due to a change of airplanes on one trip, I did end up in a non-bulkhead window seat.
 I tucked my service dog's collapsible bed on the floor in front of me and positioned my large purse with laptop to the right of her, making a comfy little cave for her.
-At the end of the flight, the person to my right was amazed that a dog was even there - she never knew.
-So, either way, bulkhead or not, if your service animal is smallish, she can be comfortable either way.
+At the end of the flight, the person to my right was amazed that a dog was even there—she never knew.
+So either way, bulkhead or not, if your service animal is smallish, she can be comfortable either way.
 If, however, your dog is larger, bulkhead seating is, no doubt, a better option.